MMehdiMousavi/SuperCaustics/README.md

  - `Intel Realsense Camera?` switches between SuperCaustics custom camera and a simulated Intel Realsense camera.

 2. The Prop Manager Module:

+	This module manages the visibility and position of props in each generated scene.
+You can click on each prop and change its properties however you wish, and it will be placed randomly in each iteration of the simulation.
+Out of the box, prop manager supports up to 6 unique props, and It can output unique colors for uni-material objects. (note the tiger has a different color every time I reset the simulation.)

 ## Probe Data Gatherer